mozilla/extension-workshop/src/content/documentation/publish/submitting-an-add-on.md

    - **Name**: your add-on's name.
    - **Add-on URL**: the URL for your add-on on AMO.
 A URL is automatically assigned based on your add-on's name.
 To change this, click **Edit**.
 The URL must be unique.
 You are warned if another add-on is using your chosen URL, and you must enter a different one.
    - **Summary**: a useful and descriptive short summary of your add-on.
-   - **Description**: a longer description that provides users with details of the extensin's features and functionality.
+   - **Description**: a longer description that provides users with details of the extension's features and functionality.
    - **This add-on is experimental**: your add-on is experimental or otherwise not ready for general use.
 The add-on will be listed but with reduced visibility.
 You can remove this flag when your add-on is ready for general use.
    - **This add-on requires payment, non-free services or software, or additional hardware**: indicate if your add-on requires users to make an additional purchase for it to work fully.
    - **Select up to 2 Firefox categories for this add-on**: select categories that describe your add-on.